About Recreation Management and Leadership

 Students usually opt to focus on one of the following concentrations.
 However, some students prefer to remain generalists by taking courses in two or more concentrations.
 It is not necessary to choose a concentration immediately.
 Many students prefer to explore the different concentrations through introductory courses in order to get a better idea of how they may fit their career interests.
 The best way to learn more about the concentrations is by meeting with the faculty.

-Tourism offers a wide range of professional opportunities.
-Recreation Management and Leadership professionals are employed by tour companies, visitor bureaus, resorts, cruise lines, National and State Parks, and small activity-based businesses.
-As tour directors, resort activity managers, adventure trip leaders, and community tourism development specialists, they work to maximize the individual, social, and economic value of travel.
+Sustainable tourism offers a wide range of professional opportunities.
+Recreation management and leadership professionals are employed by tour companies, visitor bureaus, resorts, cruise lines, national and state parks, and small activity-based businesses.
+As international travel designers, resort activity managers, adventure trip leaders, and community-based tourism specialists, they work to maximize the individual, social, and economic value of travel.

 The community recreation emphasis prepares future professionals who may be interested in municipal leisure service delivery (city parks and recreation departments), not-for-profit recreation agencies (such as YMCA or Boys and Girls Club), and community development.
 These careers, among many others, typify the community recreation area of study.
 The goals of the community recreation concentration assist the learner to understand the interrelationships and importance of social, political, and economic dimensions of community, and to explore the relationship between community development and recreation service agencies.